Introducing the Library

 - You can view the University’s rare books, manuscripts and archives collections at Special Collections Services, Redlands Road.
 They include three collections of national and international importance: the Archive of British Publishing and Printing; the Samuel Beckett Collection; the Museum of English Rural Life (MERL) and its library.

 We also offer the following facilities.

 - Study areas including quiet and silent study areas, group study and discussion rooms.

 - Computing facilities including open access PC areas, specialist equipment and a staffed IT Service Desk for all your queries.

-- Study Advice and Maths Support for all your advice on skills for effective study.
+- Study Advice for developing skills for effective study.